What Should Expats Know About The COVID-19 Coronavirus?

 Currently, there is no specific antiviral treatment for 2019-nCoV, but the World Health Organization and scientists around the world are examining the virus and possible treatment.
 Australian scientists are the first outside of China to map the virus and have been working on developing an antibody test to detect the virus before the symptoms develop.

 If you find yourself going through any of the symptoms or think you are infected, you should immediately seek medical support to relieve symptoms – but call before you show up a hospital so they can take steps to avoid the spread of the virus.
 Furthermore, it is also important to include treatment to support vital organ functions.
-There has been some discussions on whether or not the virus may be infectious even before a person shows symptoms – this may be possible.
+There have been some discussions on whether or not the virus may be infectious even before a person shows symptoms – this seems to be the case.

 It is important not to panic and have some confidence in the health authorities in China and around the globe.
 The top officials are working on this health emergency, and everyone has learned from past mistakes.